Homotopy theory with bornological coarse spaces: First examples and comparison of coarse homology theories

 \begin{ddd} We call $E$ additive if for every set $I$ the morphism

 is an equivalence. \end{ddd}

 Clearly, a strongly additive coarse homology theory is additive.
 The notion of additivity features in Theorem~\ref{wekfhweuifhweiui23u4242342rf}.

-\begin{ex} {Coarse ordinary homology, coarsification of stable homotopy and coarsifications of locally finite homology theories are strongly additive.
-For coarse $K$-homology $K\cX$ we managed only to show that it is strongly additive on the subcategory of locally countable bornological spaces, and for the quasi-local version $K\cX_{ql}$ we could not even show this.
-But both versions of coarse $K$-homology are additive.}
+\begin{ex} Coarse ordinary homology (Proposition \ref{ewgiowjgwoergfrefrwfref}), the coarsification of stable homotopy (Proposition \ref{jnksdui2332}) and coarsifications of locally finite homology theories (Proposition \ref{cegiojiojergergeg}) are strongly additive.
+In {\cite{Bunke:ad}} we show that coarse $K$-homology $\KX$ is strongly additive. {We refer} to \cite[Ex.~10.5]{ass} for an extended list of strongly additive coarse homology theories which have been constructed in sequels to the present book.

+We were not able to show that the quasi-local version $\KXql$ of coarse $K$-homology is strongly additive.
+But both $\KX$ and $\KXql$ are additive (Corollary~\ref{cor_additivitiy_KX_KXql}).

-{In Example~\ref{hhfweweiufufwefwefwef} we will provide a coarse homology theory which is not additive.} \hB \end{ex}
+In Example~\ref{hhfweweiufufwefwefwef} we will provide a coarse homology theory which is not additive. \hB \end{ex}

-Let $E : \BC \to \Sp$ be a coarse homology theory and let $(X_i)_{i \in I}$ be a family of bornological coarse spaces.
+Let $E \colon \BC \to {\bC}$ be a coarse homology theory, and let $(X_i)_{i \in I}$ be a family of bornological coarse spaces.

 \begin{lem} If $E$ is strongly additive, then we have a fibre sequence

 \end{lem}

 \begin{proof}This follows from Lemma~\ref{efiwofoewf234234244} and the fact that we can rewrite the remainder term \eqref{vefjkbnerkjvbrjebvjkjvnrekvvrrev} using strong additivity of $E$ (note that for discrete bornological coarse spaces the mixed and the free union coincide). \end{proof}